handley-lab/fgivenx/README.rst

 currently used in astronomy, but will be of use to any scientists performing Bayesian analyses which have predictive posteriors that are functions.

-These packages allow one to plot a predictive posterior of a function, dependent on sampled parameters.
+This package allows one to plot a predictive posterior of a function, dependent on sampled parameters.
 We assume one has a Bayesian posterior ``Post(theta|D,M)`` described by a set of posterior samples ``{theta_i}~Post``.
 If there is a function parameterised by theta ``y=f(x;theta)``, then this script